fasihahmad/octopress-junkjam/source/_posts/2016-05-28-summer-trends-dos-and-donts.markdown

 {% img https://cloud.githubusercontent.com/assets/1082157/15628316/dd6eae28-251b-11e6-89a1-2974cd096d50.jpg 500 500 Floral Print Clothes %}
 ### How to wear it
-The usually comes in big prints so male sure u don't kill thm wearing large accessories!
+The usually comes in big prints so make sure you don't kill thm wearing large accessories!

 ## DENIM WEARS
 This season denim outfits are at its peak you can see varieties of it in market